flutter/website/flutter-for-react-native/index.md

 ```

 When using the `Icons` class, make sure to set `uses-material-design: true` in
-the project's `pubspec.yaml` file in the `flutter` section.
+the project's `pubspec.yaml` file.
 This ensures that
 the `MaterialIcons` font, which displays the icons, is included in your app.
 This font is used to display the icons.
 {% prettify dart %}